Educational Theatre Association releases annual high school play survey

 The Addams Family topped the list for the most-produced high school musical for the second consecutive year, and Mary Poppins made its list debut at second place, in an annual survey conducted by the Educational Theatre Association’s flagship Dramatics magazine.

 Almost, Maine held the top spot for the second year for a full-length play against its familiar rival, A Midsummer Night’s Dream.
-The top spot for short play went to The Show Must Go On which presents a normal suburban family who act like characters from a sitcom until someone arrives who’s not in their “script.”
+The top spot for short play went to Check Please.

 The play survey has been conducted annually since 1938.
 This year, approximately 5,200 member schools received an invitation to participate in the online survey with about 1,200 responding.

 In 2015 National Public Radio compiled 77 years’ worth of survey results into an interactive database, which can be found at npr.org.
-This week they updated the database to include the current results.
+In September they updated the database to include the current results.

 And high school theatre does indeed have an audience.
 In fact, it is one of the most-seen live arts performance mediums in America.
 An article in American Theatre magazine in January 2015 noted that, based on figures from half a dozen licensing houses, there are about 37,500 shows done in high school theatres annually.
 Using a conservative estimate of three performances of each in 600-seat theatres at 75 percent capacity, more than 50 million attend performances of high school theatre.

 So what are all those people seeing and why?

 “The top 10 on these lists are pragmatic choices,” says Gregory Bossler, editor of Dramatics.
 “There are solid reasons why these results are logical.
 Most of the pieces are classic choices, and Almost, Maine is a modern classic.”